Le-foucheur/Typst-VarTable/tabvar.typ

 /// - stroke-arrow (lenght, color, gradient): *Optional*\
 /// the arrow’s color and thickness \
 /// *Caution :* this stroke can take only lenght, color or gradient types but none of the others
 ///
-/// - line-0 (bool): *Optional*\
-/// if you want 0 on line betwen different signs
-///
 /// - marks-line (string): *Optional*\
 /// if you want to change the style of all separator lines between signs\